Smart Contract Languages: a comparative analysis: Introduction

+The focus of our assessment is permissionless blockchains.
+Permissioned blockchains, in turn, are out of our present interests, as they usually come with general-purpose programming languages in which all the blockchain-specific features are managed within ad-hoc libraries that interact with the underlying blockchain consensus layer~\cite{Capocasale23bcra}.

-What distinguishes our present endeavour from existing experiments of the same kind (cf. \Cref{sec:related}) is the hands-on nature of our experience with the use cases developed for the benchmark of smart contracts.
-The benchmark itself \cite{smart-contracts-comparison} constitutes a major contribution, in that \begin{inlinelist} \item it encompasses a representative selection of common cases in DApp development, and \item it provides a smart contract \textit{chrestomathy}, the initial core of a standard test bed for a qualitative assessment of current and future smart contract languages (and platforms). \end{inlinelist} Experimenting with the implementation of the use cases across the different platforms proves very effective in enhancing the understanding of the challenges in smart contract design and of how such design is influenced by the tiered structure of the underlying blockchain.
-Based on that experience, we propose a presentation of smart contract languages that sheds new light on the interplay between the blockchain data and computational models on the one side, and the design principles of smart contracts on the other side.
+\paragraph{Main contributions} Several analyses of blockchain platforms and smart contract languages have appeared in the recent literature (cf.~\Cref{sec:related}).
+One of the distinctive features of our present endeavor, one which sets it apart from previous experiments, is the hands-on nature of our experience with the use cases developed for benchmarking smart contracts.
+The benchmark itself, ``Rosetta Smart Contracts''~\cite{smart-contracts-comparison}, constitutes a major contribution, in that it encompasses a representative selection of common cases in DApp development that provides a smart contract \textit{chrestomathy}, the initial core of a standard test bed for a qualitative assessment of current and future smart contract languages (and platforms).
+Experimenting with the implementation of the use cases across the different languages proves very effective to enhance the understanding of the challenges in smart contract design, and of how such design is influenced by the tiered structure of the underlying blockchain.

+Specifically, we identify the choices made at the {\em contract layer} (as opposed to the lower, {\em consensus layer}) as the most influential for the design and the relevant properties of the overlying smart contract languages.
+At the contract layer, the blockchain is best understood as an asset-exchange state machine, where transactions activated by smart contract rules contribute to a state transition by either creating new assets or exchanging assets among users.
+Based on this view, we propose a categorization of smart contract languages based on the distinction between the two main models incarnating an asset-exchange state machine: the \emph{account-based model} and the \emph{UTXO model}.
+This perspective sheds new light on the interplay between the blockchain data and computational models on the one side, and the design principles of smart contracts on the other side.